linuxdeepin/deepin-manual/manual-assets/community/deepin-terminal/en_US/index.md

 ![0|searchssh](jpg/searchssh.png)

 ### Upload/Download File ###

-You can upload and download files after logging in a remote server.
+You can upload and download files after logging into a remote server.

 #### Upload Files ####